npavkovic/svgs-to-icons/README.md

 Component libraries are certainly convenient though, especially when built into UI frameworks like shadcn, Vuetify, Material Design, etc. They’re ideal if you need programmatic control over icon properties or want TypeScript integration for icon imports.

 ## Other Options for Icon Display
-svgs-to-icons isn’t for everyone, and it’s important that you find the solution that’s the best fit for your particular use case.
+`svgs-to-icons` isn’t for everyone, and it’s important that you find the icon solution that’s the best fit for your particular use case.

 **FontAwesome**
 FontAwesome ([fontawesome.com](https://fontawesome.com)) offers both icon font and SVG implementations through dedicated React/Vue components that render inline SVG elements.
 Their Kit system provides two approaches: hosted CDN with automatic subsetting that detects icon usage and serves only needed icons, or downloadable static files containing pre-selected icons that can be used with any web project.
 Kits support custom icon uploads alongside FontAwesome’s library. **Pros:** Professional design quality, automatic subsetting via hosted Kits, framework-specific components, and downloadable subsets for self-hosting. **Cons:** Pro subscription costs, Kit setup workflow, and hosted versions require network requests. **Best for:** Projects needing professionally designed icons with managed subsetting. svgs-to-icons does not have React/Vue components, but creates icon resources similar to a downloaded Kit, from a directory of SVG files.